Benefits of Healthy Snacks for Truck Drivers on the Road

-For professional truck drivers, eating a nutritious diet can be a challenge, especially since there are so many unhealthy food options on the road.
+For professional CDL truck drivers, eating a nutritious diet can be a challenge, especially since there are so many unhealthy food options on the road.
 That’s why healthy snacks for truck drivers are so important.
 In this job, it can be very easy to quickly grab junk food or snack food (we’re looking at you, potato chips!) at truck stops while out on the road.
-Planning ahead and preparing healthy snacks to bring with you can help your physical health and your budget.
+Planning ahead by preparing a healthy snack to bring with you and prioritizing healthy eating can help your physical health and your budget.

-Eating a diet full of carbohydrates, sugar and fat is not only bad for your waistline but can also lead to serious health problems like high blood sugar, obesity and diabetes.
+Eating a diet full of carbohydrates, sugar and fat is not only bad for your waistline, but can also lead to serious health problems like high blood sugar, obesity, and diabetes.
 Truck drivers need to be very mindful of maintaining a healthy diet and exercising while on the road, and the key to this is meal prepping.
 You’ll need to find a good balance of perishable and non-perishable snacks to bring with you, based on the size of the fridge most trucking companies provide in the trucks.
-It might seem daunting to prepare snacks and meals before starting your trip, but all it takes is a little planning to ensure you have healthy snacks on the road to help you avoid tempting junk food—and help with your overall health and weight loss goals.
+It might seem daunting to prepare snacks and meals before starting your trip, but all it takes is a little planning to ensure you have nutritious snacks on the road to help you avoid tempting junk food—and help with your overall health and weight loss goals.

 Preparing healthy snacks for truck drivers does take a little effort, but it’s worth it.
 All it takes is going to the grocery store ahead of time and making healthier choices.
-Look for snacks that are high in protein to increase your cognitive performance and keep you full longer.
-Below are 15 healthy snacks that are easy to prepare in advance and take with you.
+Look for snacks that are high in protein to increase your cognitive performance and help you feel full longer.
+Below are 16 healthy snacks that are easy to prepare in advance and take with you.

 Veggies and hummus

 This snack is easy to eat while you are on the road.
-Just put some hummus in the bottom of a travel container or mug and place chopped vegetables on top.
-Carrots, celery, broccoli, cauliflower, cucumbers, snap peas, yellow, green and red bell peppers are all great options.
+Just put some hummus in the bottom of a travel container or mug and place chopped veggies on top.
+Carrots, celery sticks, broccoli, cauliflower, cucumbers, snap peas, yellow, green, and red bell peppers are all great vegetable options.
 Hummus is a great snack because it contains protein, heart-healthy fats and dietary fiber.

 An easy choice for a quick snack.
-Fruits like apples, banana, berries, oranges, grapes, watermelon and apricots are great choices.
+Fruits like apples, bananas, berries, oranges, grapes, watermelon and apricots are great choices.
 You can even add some peanut butter for a little sweetness.

 Hard boiled eggs

-Hard boiled eggs are inexpensive, lower in calories, excellent sources of protein and a great thing to eat while you’re driving.
+A hard boiled egg is inexpensive, lower in calories, an excellent source of protein and a great thing to eat while you’re driving.
 They are also fairly easy to get because many truck stops and convenience stores sell them prepackaged.

-Nuts can be a great healthy and portable snack when eaten in moderation.
-Almonds, walnuts, macadamia nuts and pistachios are great options for a quick snack—just make sure you choose the unsalted ones.
+Nuts can be a great portable and healthy snack when eaten in moderation.
+Almonds, walnuts, macadamia nuts and pistachios are great options for a quick snack-just make sure you choose the unsalted ones.